quicwg/multipath/draft-ietf-quic-multipath.md

 need additional algorithms to handle the number of active paths and how they are used to send packets.
 As these differ depending on the application's requirements, their specification is out of scope of this document.

+Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}}, and tighter constraints for key updates, as explained in {{multipath-key-update}}.

 # Handshake Negotiation and Transport Parameter {#nego}